famousj/gentle-gall-intro/on-init.md

 `this
 ```

-I prefer `[~ this]`, since, again, it's a bit more explicit what you're doing,
+I prefer `[~ this]`, since, again, it's a bit more explicit what you're doing.
-but these are equivalent and if you look at other agents, you'll see this.
+But these are equivalent and if you look at the code for other agents, you'll see
+this quite a bit.

 ## Running the Agent